 When you search for periodicals, it is best to choose a database that has good coverage for the discipline(s) you are working within.
 However, there are a few databases that have broad coverage of most fields of inquiry.
 These four databases could easily take you though your entire college career:

 - Academic Search Complete

 Locate these databases at the library website with the top-level navigation:

 Home > Research Support > Databases.
 Alternatively, you may use the Database Finder.
 Open a tab in your browser for each database for testing purposes.

 Each database is unique, so you will have to familiarize yourself with how it works.
 Poke around a bit and get the lay of the land.
 Get to know these databases by using a keyword search string that you associate with your research project.
 Use the same search strings in each of the databases and see how the results differ.

 Although it is very important to use Boolean searches within the databases, many databases offer additional

-search delimiters(generally located in the left pane as a series of check boxes) that allow you to further refine your searches.
-For example, I highly recommend that you check the delimiter that ensures you only receive peer-reviewed sources.
+search limiters(generally located in the left pane as a series of check boxes) that allow you to further refine your searches.
+For example, I highly recommend that you check the limiter that ensures you only receive peer-reviewed sources.
 You may also select to receive only full-text sources or just books and articles, not newspapers or reviews.
 There are many options to play with to massage your search results.
 Try to refine your search terms with this feature in each of the databases and see what happens.